CoolCat467/StatusBot/README.md

    `channel` - Name of the discord channel StatusBot should post player leave-join messages in.

-   `force-refresh-users` - List of user IDs able to preform a force refresh.
+   `force-refresh-users` - List of user IDs able to perform a force refresh.

   If you are either StatusBot's owner or you are the guild owner, you modify the `set-option-users` list.